Doug Evans (fighter)

-Douglas Evans (born October 10, 1980) is an American mixed martial artist.
-He competes in the Featherweight division, and is best known for the first round of his fight against Thierry Quenneville, which was named Sherdog's 2009 Round of the Year.
-In July 2001, Evans was also part of the delegation of three American fighters invited to Myanmar for the first time to compete under Lethwei rules.
+Douglas Evans (born October 10, 1980) is an American former Featherweight mixed martial artist.
+In July 2001, Evans took part in the delegation of three American fighters invited to Myanmar for the first time to compete under Lethwei rules.

 Career

 Mixed martial arts career

 Evans became a 7-time Alaska State Freestyle and Greco-Roman champion in amateur wrestling competition.

 Evans wrestled in high school for Bartlett High School in Anchorage.
-As a freshman he won a region championship and placed 4th at the 4A State Championships.
-As a junior he was a region runner-up and again placed 4th at the state meet.
-Evans wrestled future Bellator contender Jesse Brock in high school.
+As a freshman, he won a region championship and placed 4th at the 4A State Championships.
+As a junior, he was a region runner-up and again placed 4th at the state meet.

 Evans made his professional MMA debut in February 1999.
 He quickly established an impressive 6-1 record while fighting in his native Alaska and one fight in California.
 This drew the attention of the Ultimate Fighting Championship and he was signed with the company in 2007.